jberet/jsr352/README.md

 ![thumbnail](./images/jberet_logo_600px.png)

-JBeret is an implementation of [JSR 352 (Batch Applications for the Java Platform)](https://java.net/projects/jbatch).
-It is also included in [WildFly, the new and improved JBoss Application Server](http://wildfly.org/) to provide portable batch processing support in Java EE environment.
+JBeret is an implementation of [Jakarta Batch (Batch Applications for the Java Platform)](https://java.net/projects/jbatch).
+It is also included in [WildFly, the new and improved JBoss Application Server](http://wildfly.org/) to provide portable batch processing support in Jakarta EE environment.

 #### Build JBeret
 To build and run default set of tests: